ivycat/spurs/readme.txt

 == How files and styles are organized ==

-= CSS / SASS =
+= CSS / SCSS

-Some basics about the Sass and CSS files that come with Spurs:
+Here's how the Sass and CSS files that come with Spurs work:
-- The theme uses the `/style.css` file to identify the theme inside of WordPress.
-The file is not loaded by the theme and does not include any styles.
+- The theme's `/style.css` file identifies the theme inside of WordPress but it isn't loaded by the theme and shouldn't include any styles.
-- The `/css/theme.css` file and its minified little brother `/css/theme.min.css` provide all styles.
+- The `/css/theme.css` file and its lighter weight little brother `/css/theme.min.css` provide _all_ of the theme's styles.
+Just one of these files is loaded in the WordPress theme, depending on your settings.
-It is composed of five different SCSS sets and one variable file loaded through `/sass/theme.scss`:
+- These theme files are composed of several different SCSS sets in `/spurs/sass/` loaded through `/spurs/sass/theme.scss`.

+    ```// Core files
-1. `theme/theme_variables` <----- Your custom variables plus those needed to overwrite Bootstrap or Spurs variables
+       @import "theme/variables";      // <--- Add your variables including overrides to Bootstrap or Spurs variables
-2. `../src/bootstrap-sass/assets/stylesheets/bootstrap`  <----- Bootstrap vendor stuff **DON'T EDIT!**
-3. `spurs/spurs` <----- Basic WordPress styles combining Boostrap and Underscores
+       @import "assets/bootstrap4";    // <--- Load Bootstrap 4 (Do not tweak)*
+       @import "spurs/spurs";          // <--- Loads Spurs defaults

+       // Optional files - If you don't use the corresponding scripts/fonts comment them out
+       @import "spurs/woocommerce";    // <--- Loads WooCommerce style fixes.
+Comment out if you aren't using WooCommerce
-4. `../src/fontawesome/scss/font-awesome` <----- Font Awesome Icon styles **DON'T EDIT!**
+       @import "assets/font-awesome";  // <--- Font Awesome Icon font (Do not tweak)*
-5. `theme/theme`  <----- Add your styles into this file
+       @import "assets/underscores";   // <--- _s media styles
+       @import "theme/contact-form7"; // <-- Contact Form 7 - Bootstrap 4 support

+       // Theme-specific and other imports
+       @import "theme/theme"; // <------------ Your custom styles go here
+    ```

-* Don’t edit or you won’t be able to update Bootstrap or Font Awesome without overwriting your own work!
+*Don’t edit or tweak these files or you won’t be able to update Bootstrap or Font Awesome without overwriting your own work!

-- Your design goes into: `/sass/theme`.
-Add your styles to the `/sass/theme/_theme.scss` file and your variables to the `/sass/theme/_theme_variables.scss`.
-Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.
+Your design customizations go into: `/sass/theme`.
+Add your styles to the `/sass/theme/_theme.scss` file and your variables to `/sass/theme/_variables.scss`.

+You can remove or comment out files or SCSS sets you don't need.
+Or @import additional .scss files as needed into a file in `/sass/theme/`.

-= Page Templates =
+= Page Templates

 Page templates are located in `spurs/page-templates/`.